AlexPraxedes12/OpticalApp/README.md

 - [`./3D_model/model.stl`](./3D_model/model.stl)
 - [`./3D_model/scad_funcional.scad`](./3D_model/scad_funcional.scad)

 Use any STL viewer or the project landing page to explore the model before printing.
+If you host a website/landing, ensure both the viewer and the download link point to `./3D_model/model.stl` and serve the site over **HTTP/HTTPS** (e.g., GitHub Pages).

+---

 ## 🔭 Lens Choice & Trade‑offs (20D vs magnifying glass)